-- Pour batter over the fruit in the skillet; use a rubber spatula to spread the batter evenly and smooth out the top.
+- Pour batter over the fruit in the skillet; use a rubber spatula, back of a spoon, or small offset spaula to spread the batter evenly and smooth out the top.

 - Bake: Bake 40 to 45 minutes or until the cake is golden brown on top and a long toothpick, wooden skewer, or cake tester inserted in the center comes out clean.
 Remove the skillet from the oven and place on a wire cooling rack to cool for 5 minutes.

 - Upside Down: Run a thin kitchen knife around the edge of the skillet to loosen the sides.
 Invert the skillet onto a serving plate.
 Leave the skillet in place one or two minutes before lifting to let the syrup drip down onto the cake.
 Carefully lift the skillet off of the cake.
 If any fruit has stuck to the skillet, remove and place it back on the cake.

 This cake is best when served still warm, along with a big dollop of sweetened whipped cream.

 Cunningham, Marion, The Fannie Farmer Baking Book, Random House, New York, 1984

 Walter, Carole, Great Cakes, Random House, New York, 1991